Trippin' on a Hole in a Paper Heart

-"Trippin' on a Hole in a Paper Heart" is a song by American rock band Stone Temple Pilots, featured on their third album, Tiny Music...
-Songs from the Vatican Gift Shop.
-An alternative rock tune, it was recorded in 1995 and released as the album's second single the following year.
-The track is also on the greatest hits album, Thank You.
-It was the most played song on active rock radio stations in the United States in 1996.
+"Trippin' on a Hole in a Paper Heart" is a song by the American rock band Stone Temple Pilots from their third album, Tiny Music...
+Songs from the Vatican Gift Shop (1996).
+It was released as the album's second single on June 18, 1996, and topped the US Billboard Mainstream Rock Tracks chart.
+In 1996, "Trippin' on a Hole in a Paper Heart" was the most-played song on US active rock radio stations and the 48th most-played song across all radio formats.
+The track later appeared on Stone Temple Pilots' greatest hits album, Thank You (2003).